 The expenditure of university of applied sciences and vocational educational institutions on the Åland Islands and in the military field is not included in the expenditure of vocational education.

 University of applied sciences education includes the expenditure of university of applied sciences.
 The expenditure of university of applied sciences education on the Åland Islands is not included in the figures.
-Due to changes caused by the amended Universities of Applied Sciences Act and data collection changes, the data for 2015 are not fully comparable with those on earlier years.
-As of 2015, the data include expenditure under budget sub-item 29.40.55. for the running of universities of applied sciences.
+Due to changes caused by the amended Universities of Applied Sciences Act and data collection changes, the data from 2015 onwards are not fully comparable with those on earlier years.
+The data prior 2015 are based on the data reported in accordance with legislation on the state contribution system.
+As of 2015, the data are based on the data collected by the Ministry of Education and Culture.
+The expenditure of Police University College is included in the university of applied sciences expenditure from 2015 onwards.
+Prior 2015 the expenditure of Police University College is partly included in the expenditure of vocational education.
 New students registered as absent are not included in the numbers of students used for calculating expenditure per students for university of applied sciences education.

 University education and research comprises the expenditure of universities.
 Consumption expenditure refers to budget funded operating expenditure as entered in the financial statements of the state, inclusive of expenditure arising from the construction and acquisition of buildings.
 Additionally, the consumption expenditure of university education and research includes external research funding of universities.
 The expenditure of universities includes the rents of Senate Properties from 1995 onwards (for only part of the financial year 1995).